-To make things easier come tax time, the ATO and tax professionals strongly recommend you keep detailed records for all of your cryptocurrency transactions.
+To make things easier come tax time, the ATO and tax professionals strongly recommend keeping detailed records for your cryptocurrency transactions.

 Keeping a journal of your transactions and activity that also details the intent behind each action can help maintain good record-keeping practice for tax purposes and can also assist in the continual assessment of your investment plan.

 Examples of details you may want to record or journal include:

 Example: 14-09-2020: I acquired 0.5 BTC ($7,346.03 AUD) on Independent Reserve – Transaction Record located in Independent Reserve.

 It’s also important to export, save and store any records or statements obtained from cryptocurrency exchanges, brokers and wallet providers.

 The ATO has extremely sophisticated and ever-improving data-matching technologies which they use to detect irregular or inconsistent behaviour.